Sorry, you need to enable JavaScript to visit this website.

 Funding

 A large number of voluntary activities (see: 2.2 Administration and governance of youth volunteering) take place in the framework of community life (sports clubs, music society, youth organisations, scouts movement, etc.) and are partly funded by the government.
-According to the 2016 Youth Law (loi du 24 avril 2016 portant modification de la moi modifiée du 4 juillet 2008 sur la jeunesse), organisations are eligible for subsidies for the activities they organise for young people.
-In this way, young people who volunteer in organisations are financially supported.
+According to the 2016 Youth Law (loi du 24 avril 2016 portant modification de la moi modifiée du 4 juillet 2008 sur la jeunesse), organisations are eligible for subsidies for activities they organise for young people.

 Characteristics of youth volunteering

-Compared with other European countries, Luxembourg is among the countries with the highest number of young people registered as members of a club or association and taking part in their activities.
-However, the proportion of those who are actively involved in their club is far smaller (data records from Eurobarometer 319a, 2011).
+Compared to other European countries, Luxembourg ranks among the countries with the highest number of young people registered as members of a club or association and taking part in their activities.
+However, the proportion of those who are actively involved in their club’s operations is far smaller (data records from Eurobarometer 319a, 2011).

-When it comes to characteristics of young volunteers, there are clear differences depending on social background, education and migration background.
-Young volunteers are more likely to have a higher level of education, usually have a higher income.
-The vast majority of these young people also have Luxembourg nationality, and many come from homes with a high level of education and a high level of interest in social engagement.
-Young people who do not have Luxembourg nationality are significantly underrepresented – especially those of Portuguese nationality.
+The characteristics of young volunteers in Luxembourg vary notably based on social background, education and migration background.
+Young volunteers are more likely to have a higher level of education and, usually, a higher income.
+The majority of these young people have Luxembourg nationality and often come from families with a high level of education and a high level of interest in social engagement.
+Non-Luxembourgish young people, especially those of Portuguese nationality are significantly underrepresented in volunteering activities–.
 In addition, young men are more involved in clubs and associations than young women.
-The many services intended to promote civic engagement are also used almost exclusively by young people of Luxembourg nationality.
-Most of these young people are under the age of 25, have a high level of education and come from a middle-class home; many of them are socially engaged in several different ways.
+The various services intended to promote civic engagement are also used almost exclusively by young people of Luxembourg nationality.
+Most of these young people are under the age of 25, have a high level of education and come from a middle-class family.
+Many of them are socially engaged in several different ways.

 Support to young volunteers